 Here are 5 major reasons why I love Siteground

-1. With Siteground is my website up 99.99% of the time so I’m always making sales and my students are always happy.
-(Seriously when your blog is down, its feel like someone punched you in the stomach)
+1. With Siteground my website is up 99.99% of the time so I’m always making sales and my students are always happy.
+(Seriously when your blog is down, it feels like someone punched you in the stomach.)

-2. With Siteground my blog can handle a HUGE influx of traffic thanks to the free SuperCatcher plug (available on the Growbig plan – that’s less than $6 a month). – One my pins go vital which meant my site got a massive spike in yummy readers which could have crashed my site, but didn’t because I had Siteground.
+2. With Siteground my blog can handle a HUGE influx of traffic thanks to the free SuperCatcher plugin (available on the Growbig plan – that’s less than $6 a month). – Once my pins went viral which meant my site got a massive spike in yummy readers which could have crashed my site, but didn’t because I had Siteground.

 3. With Siteground I got a free SSL + Security certified which makes my site waaaay safer and ranks higher on Google because I have https://.
-Plus I can collect safely collect payment for my digital products on my site instead of using Teachable or Thinkific.
+Plus I can safely collect payments for my digital products on my site instead of using Teachable or Thinkific.

 Learn better by video?
 Hit the play button.
 Or keep scrolling for a complete written tech walkthrough with images

 Step 1: Choose A Siteground Plan That Fits Your Needs

 SiteGround has three plans to choose from; StartUp, GrowBig, and GoGeek.

 Recommended for most bloggers ===>>> GrowBig – If you’re serious about making money blogging, or think you might have more than one website (which happens to like every blogger ever because it’s so easy to create) go with the GrowBig plan because it includes SuperCacher (which makes your site even faster), free https:// (again you’ll rank higher in Google) plus you’ll get boosted to the front of the line if you have questions for their live chat people and being a new blogger, you’re going to have lots of tech question and little “oopsies.”